 The University of Dallas is a private, Catholic, co-educational, four-year liberal arts college founded in 1956 with a campuses in both Irving, Texas, and Rome, Italy.

 Art (Ceramics, Painting, Printmaking, Sculpture), Art History, Biochemistry, Biology, Business, Chemistry, Classical Philology (Greek, Latin), Classics (Greek, Latin), Comparative Literary Traditions, Computer Science, Drama, Economics, Economics & Finance, Education, Engineering, English Language & Literature, French, German, History, Human Sciences in the Contemporary World, Mathematics, Nursing, Pastoral Ministry, Philosophy, Physics, Politics, Psychology, Spanish, Theology, , Pre-Professional Programs, Pre-Architecture, Pre-Engineering, Pre-Dentistry, Pre-Law, Pre-Medicine, Pre-Ministerial Programs, Pre-Physical Therapy, Teaching Certification

-39 students have been named Fulbright scholars over our 60-year history.
+41 students have been named Fulbright scholars over UD’s 60-year history.

-UD is the only Catholic university in Texas with a Phi Beta Kappa chapter and the youngest university in the 20th century to be granted a chapter.
+UD is the only Catholic university in Texas, as well as the youngest university in the 20th century, to be granted a Phi Beta Kappa chapter.

 The undergraduate Rome Program celebrated its 40th anniversary in 2010.
-All undergraduate students have the opportunity to study for one semester on the UD Rome Campus where they also attend Mass at the Vatican.
+All undergraduate students have the opportunity to study for one semester on the UD Rome Campus.

 85% of pre-med and 90% of pre-law graduates are accepted into professional schools.

 Common Intellectual Experiences